EmotionLab/EmoRec-EEG/content/en/Challenge/index.md

 **Person-dependent**

 The following table shows baselines for the person-dependent task.
 We provide two types of baselines here: Random baselines and results that were obtained with an out-of-the-box Tsception approach.
 The Tsception approach was trained for 500 epochs with a learning rate of 0.001 and no weight decay.
+The window size was 2 seconds.

 ---